TEEN GROUP THERAPY

 2. Cognitive Therapy Groups

-Employing cognitive behavioral therapy and other therapeutic styles, this type of group therapy assists teens struggling with substance abuse in identifying and changing unhealthy behavior patterns.
+Employing cognitive behavioral therapy and other therapeutic styles, this type of group therapy assists teens struggling with substance use in identifying and changing unhealthy behavior patterns.
 The therapist works with the group to help teens control their thought processes and addictive behaviors, equipping them with the necessary tools to cope with triggers and stressors.

 3. Dynamic Group Therapy